OneSignal/OneSignal-WordPress-Plugin/readme.txt

 9. Our OneSignal dashboard A/B testing page.

 == Changelog ==

+= 1.13.6 =
+- Update style that was being overridden on some sites

+= 1.13.5 =
+- Fix undefined index gcm_sender_id error
+- Do not resend notifications for posts restored from trash

 = 1.13.4 =
 - Assign the script initialization variable OneSignal globally so initialization still works if plugins modify our